Limbo779/LocalAI/Plan.md

 * the rest is just my imagination but let's focus on this stuff

 ### Project arc 2
-in this arc i will try to polish the stuff done in arc 1 and make the AI chatbot which i can confidently replace to perplexity
+in this arc i will try to polish the stuff done in arc 1 and make the AI chatbot which i can confidently replace to perplexity . one way is try for RAG process which will make the things more easy